FRRouting/frr/doc/user/bgp.rst

    drop the BGP peer, use this syntax.

    Optionally you can specify a shutdown message `MSG`.

+   Also, you can specify optionally _rtt_ in milliseconds to automatically shutdown the peer if round-trip-time becomes higher than defined.

+   Additional _count_ parameter is the number of keepalive messages to count before shutdown the peer if round-trip-time becomes higher than defined.

 .. index:: [no] neighbor PEER disable-connected-check
 .. clicmd:: [no] neighbor PEER disable-connected-check